Partial Linearity in Categories: Preliminaries

 are jointly epimorphic.
 A product structure is defined dually.
 We will drop the subscript $\oplus$ when there is no confusion.
 Associated to each sum structure $\oplus$ is a cover relation $\sqsubset$ (a binary relation on the class of morphisms of $\C$) that essentially measures how far the sum structure is from coproduct.
 Here $f \sqsubset g$ if they have a common codomain, and there exists some (necessarily unique) dotted morphism making the following diagram commute.

-We review some necessary terminology and results on monoidal categories.
-Take $0$ to be a word of length 0 while $\_$ is a word of length $1$.
+We review some necessary terminology and results on monoidal categories, as taken from \cite{maclane} Chapter VII.
+We take the symbol for monoidal unit $0$ to be a \emph{word} of length 0 while $\_$ is a word of length $1$.
 For any words $v,w$ of length $m$ and $n$, respectively, $v \oplus w$ is a word of length $m+n$.
 In general, a word of length $n$ has $n$ occurrences of $\_$ and any number of occurrences of $0$.
 Now any word $w$ of length $n$ determines a functor $w_\C \colon \C^n \to \C$, where on objects a tuple $(X_1, \ldots, X_n)$ gets sent to the word $w$ with the $i^{\text{th}}$ occurrence of $\_$ replaced with $X_i$.
 On morphisms, a tuple $(f_1, \ldots, f_n)$ gets sent to $w$ with the $i^{\text{th}}$ occurrence of $\_$ replaced with $f_i$.
-Then $\alpha$ is a natural transformation from $\_ \oplus (\_ \oplus \_)_\C$ to $(\_ \oplus \_) \oplus \__\C$, $\lambda$ is a natural transformation from $0 \oplus \__\C$ to $\__\C = 1_\C$, $\rho$ is a natural transformation from $\_ \oplus {0}_\C$ to $\__\C$, and the identity natural transformation goes from $\__\C$ to $\__\C$.
-These natural transformations and their inverses are \emph{canonical}, and for any two canonical natural transformations $\beta, \gamma$, the vertical composite $\beta \circ \gamma$ canonical if it is defined and $\beta \oplus \gamma$ is canonical.
+We use the term \emph{word} to refer to the functor defined by a symbolic word.
+Then $\alpha$ is a natural transformation from $(u \oplus (v \oplus w))_\C$ to $((u \oplus v) \oplus w)_\C$, $\lambda$ is a natural transformation from $(0 \oplus w)_\C$ to $w_\C$, $\rho$ is a natural transformation from $(w \oplus {0})_\C$ to $w_\C$, and the identity natural transformation goes from $w_\C$ to $w_\C$ for any words $u,v,w$.
+These natural transformations and their inverses are \emph{canonical}, and for any two canonical natural transformations $\beta, \gamma$, the vertical composite $\beta \circ \gamma$ is canonical if it is defined and $\beta \oplus \gamma$ is canonical.
 These are all possible canonical natural transformations for the monoidal structure $\oplus$.
 Observe that the source and target of any canonical natural transformation must be determined by words with the same length.
+Likewise we will denote by ``canonical morphism'' both symbolic canonical morphisms as well as the natural transformations they define.

 The coherence theorem for monoidal categories then states that, fixing a natural number $n$, any diagram with vertices $w_\C$, where the $w$'s are words of length $n$, and edges canonical natural transformations commutes.
-In particular this means that for any objects $X_1, \ldots, X_n$, any two morphisms
+In particular this means that for any tuple of objects $\underline{X} = (X_1, \ldots, X_n)$ of $\C$, any two morphisms

 are equal whenever they are components of canonical natural transformations.
 It is also the case that for any two words $v$ and $w$ of the same length, there exists a canonical isomorphism $v_\C \xlongrightarrow[\sim]{\boldsymbol{\cdot}} w_\C$.
+In particular, every word of length $n$ is isomorphic to its \emph{standard form}, which is without units, and all association to the right.